-The G-Series printer accommodates externally mounted roll media similar to the printer's support of fan-fold media.
+The GC420 printer accommodates externally mounted roll media similar to the printer's support of fan-fold media.
 The printer requires the media roll and stand combination to have a low initial inertia to pull the media off the roll.
-The G-SeriesTM motor has 30% more torque than the Zebra® 2800TM Series desktop printers to provide improved media handling and speed.

-Zebra at this time does not offer an external media option for the G-SeriesTM printer.
+Zebra at this time does not offer an external media option for the GC420 printer.